Mildly dissipative diffeomorphisms of the disk with zero entropy: Periodic orbits

 \paragraph{\it Unstable branches.} The \emph{unstable set} $W^u(p)$ of $p$ is the set of points $x$ such that the distance $d(f^{-n}(x),f^{-n}(p))$ decreases to $0$ as $n\to +\infty$.
 When it is not reduced to $p$, it is a $C^1$ curve which contains $p$.
 The local unstable set is defined as the set of points whose backward orbit converges to $p$ and remains in a small neighborhood of $p$ and observe that they are contained in the center manifold $\gamma$.
-Each connected component $\Gamma$ of $W^u(p)\setminus \{p\}$ is called an unstable branch of $p$.
+Each connected component $\Gamma$ of $W^u(p)\setminus \{p\}$ is called an unstable branch of $p$. \paragraph{\it Hyperbolic saddle.} When $|\la^-_p|<1< |\la^+_p|$, the point $p$ is a hyperbolic saddle.
+It admits two unstable branches.